The honest conversation

 We’re currently evaluating an AI-native bookkeeping platform for qualifying clients.
 The platform approaches accounting differently than traditional software — and for the right business, it may offer meaningful advantages in speed and visibility.

-We're being deliberately careful about adoption.
-Our standard is that we won't recommend a platform until we've validated that it delivers consistently for the types of businesses we serve.
-If it may be a fit for your situation, we'll discuss it as part of the Financial Clarity Assessment.
+The tool changes how some of the work gets done.
+It doesn’t change who is responsible for it.
+We’re being deliberately careful about adoption — our standard is that we won’t recommend a platform until we’ve validated that it delivers consistently for the types of businesses we serve.

 The value of a good accounting relationship isn’t in the tasks.
 It’s in the judgment, the continuity, and the fact that someone is paying attention to your specific situation — not just answering the question you happened to ask today.